Class 3

 Mrs Livesey

 Welcome to Class 3.
-I am Class 3’s teacher Mrs Livesey and I work Tuesday to Friday, with Mrs Vousden working hard in class on a Monday.
+I am Class 3’s teacher Mrs Livesey and I work Monday to Wednesday, with Mrs Boothroyd, who works Thursdays and Fridays.
 I have worked at Netherton Infant and Nursery School in many different capacities, starting as a parent helper, to SEN support and then as a classroom assistant.
 Working with some many amazing teachers at this school, inspired me to restudy and qualify to become a teacher myself.
 Luckily, I was sponsored by the school and gained my teaching qualification through the Graduate Teaching Programme.
 This was a year’s course and again, I was lucky enough to land myself a job in my favourite school, working in Nursery.

 I hope your children love the experience of Year 1 as much as I love teaching it.
 It really is a fantastic year!